rhyolight/numenta-web/packages/numenta.com/pages/blog/2016/09/02/why-did-we-completely-change-our-website-design-the-story-behind-our-new-look.md

 ---
 author: Christy Maver
-brief: "If you’ve been to numenta.com before you may notice that something looks a little – or perhaps more than a little – different.
+description: "If you’ve been to numenta.com before you may notice that something looks a little – or perhaps more than a little – different.
 After months of behind the scenes remodeling, we’ve launched our newly designed website."
 date: 2016/09/02
 hideImage: false
 image: ../images/image.png